Poopies99/Spectacle/README.md

 # Spectacle

 This github repository contains the project code for Spectacle, a serverless application built for the GovTech Intern Technical Challenge.
-A fully functional responsive website that is built using ReactJS, AWS Cloudfront.
+A fully functional responsive website that is built using ReactJS.

 ## <a href="https://spectacle-4a390.web.app" target="_blank"><u>Click here to access website<u></a>